section-engineering-education/engineering-education/content/articles/spring-boot-recaptcha-v3/index.md

 ### Implementing Google reCAPTCHA in a SpringBoot application

 ### Introduction
 reCAPTCHA is a system that enables users to protects their sites from bots.
 ReCaptcha generates a score that ranges from `0` to `1`.
 If the score is less than `0.5`, there is a possibility a bot invoked the action, and if the score is greater than `0.5`, the action was not invoked by a bot.
-This tutorial will teach you how to Implement Google reCAPTCHA version 3 to protect a login form using SpringBoot.
-We will intercept the authentication during login.
-If the score generated is less than `0.5`, the user will be requested to enter an OTP sent to their email, or the authentication will continue processing.
+This tutorial will teach you how to Implement Google reCAPTCHA version 3 to protect Spring Boot login form.
+We will intercept the authentication during login and check if the score generated is less than `0.5`, then request the user to enter an OTP sent to their email or authenticate the user.

 ### Table of Contents